School of Record for American College of the Mediterranean Madrid

 BUS 301: International Business Today and Tomorrow 3 Credits

-School of Record Articulation: Intermediate Business
+School of Record Articulation: 3000 Level Business General Elective

 BUS 303: Intercultural Management 3 Credits

-School of Record Articulation: Intermediate Business
+School of Record Articulation: Direct equivalency to MGMT4385 Managing People for Global Business

 BUS 305: Global Marketing 3 Credits

-School of Record Articulation: Intermediate Marketing
+School of Record Articulation: Direct equivalency to MKTG3312 Global Marketing

 Exploration of basic knowledge of global marketing focusing on the impact of environment on the strategies used by firms, and the understanding of consumer behavior management as it relates to the development and implementation of global marketing strategies.
-Worldwide business represents real opportunities for a firm but also creates difficulties, challenges and new ways of implementing marketing.
-Global marketing is a specific kind of marketing applied to international firms in order to implement the same strategy within the entire market taking into account cultural, economic, social, and political, etc., specificities for each area.

 COM 317: Communication and Gender 3 Credits